administer-org/documentation/AOS/maintaining/setup.md

 - Pip (required by the installer)
 - MongoDB (8.0.x recommended)
 - Linux (arch, debian, or fedora if you want to suffer)
+  - Using systems such as Windows and macOS is possible but we do not offer support or automated setup for them.
+However, the steps should generally be the same.
+For more information, see the bottom of this page.

 ## Getting started